develupers/laravel-plan-usage/README.md

         'provider' => env('BILLING_PROVIDER', 'auto'),
     ],

+    // Subscription settings
+    'subscription' => [
+        // Default plan ID for new billables and cancelled subscriptions.
+        // Set this to your free plan ID so users always have a plan.
+        'default_plan_id' => env('DEFAULT_PLAN_ID', null),
+    ],

     // Paddle-specific configuration (only needed if using Paddle) 'paddle' => [
         'sandbox' => env('PADDLE_SANDBOX', true),